aaugustin/mtefd/multiple-template-engines.rst

 The entry point for a template engine is the class designated by the ``'BACKEND'`` entry in its configuration.

-This class must inherit ``django.templates.backends.BaseEngine`` or implement the following interface.
+This class must inherit ``django.template.backends.BaseEngine`` or implement the following interface.

 .. code:: python